Sport in the United Kingdom: Sports media

 In 2006, the Irish company Setanta Sports made a major move into the British market by paying £392 million for rights to certain Scottish Premier League, as well as one third of live Premier League matches for the three-year period from summer 2007 to summer 2010.

 Radio sports coverage is also important.
-The BBC's Radio Five Live broadcasts almost all major sports events.
-It now has a commercial rival called TalkSport, but this has not acquired anywhere near as many exclusive contracts as Sky Sports.
+BBC Radio 5 Live broadcasts almost all major sports events.
+It now has a commercial rival called Talksport, but this has not acquired anywhere near as many exclusive contracts as Sky Sports.
 BBC Local Radio also provides extensive coverage of sport, giving more exposure to second-tier clubs which get limited national coverage.

 The United Kingdom does not have an extant tradition of sports newspapers in the mould of L'Equipe, Gazetta dello Sport and Marca – although publications such as Bell's Life in London, The Sporting Times and The Sportsman, all featuring a particular emphasis on horse racing, were popular during the 19th century and into the early 20th century, whilst Sporting Life and the Sports Argus continued publication until the 1990s and 2000s, and live on as a website and a supplement to the Birmingham Mail respectively.
 All of the national newspapers except the Financial Times devote many pages to sport every day.
 Local newspapers cover local clubs at all levels, and there are hundreds of weekly and monthly sports magazines.